CorinChappy/Rigger/README.md

 Embedding the game
 -------------------
 To embed the game into your site all you need to do is include rigger.js in your webpage and execute rigger.init() passing in the DOM element you want the game to be placed in.
+The assest folder must be placed in the same directory as the page the game is to be embedded in.
 See [example.html](../master/build/example.html) for an example.
-The game's dimensions are 1000x500.
+The game's dimensions are 1000x500px.